 This process guide provides guidance for the initial life cycles of major capital improvement projects, from pre-project planning through initial operational occupancy of the completed facility to the users and operating maintenance staff, including creation and demobilization of the project team and procurement and closeout of all contracts.

-The typical CPC project is authorized, controlled and delivered throughout five primary phases: pre-project planning, project definition, design, construction and warranty.
+The typical CIP project is authorized, controlled and delivered throughout five primary phases: pre-project planning, project definition, design, construction and warranty.

 Pre-Project Planning Phase

 The initial phase of a project is known as the Pre-Project Planning Phase.
-During this phase, potential project requirements and funding are explored by UT Austin stakeholders and CPC to identify the need for the project, including economic and feasibility studies.
+During this phase, potential project requirements and funding are explored by UT Austin stakeholders and Campus Construction to identify the need for the project, including economic and feasibility studies.
 In general, this phase includes: